AMythicDev/zp/README.md

 ```sh
 zp
 ```
-Opens fzf and let's you select and switch to a project
+Opens fzf and lets you select and switch to a project.
+If executed inside an already registered project, will immediately run Zellij inside that directory.
+To force use the fuzzy finder rather than switching instantly, use the `-f` flag

 ### Open project by name
 ```sh